bocadilloproject/bocadillo/CONTRIBUTING.md

 - `guides`: discussions about key topics and concepts, including background, information and usage hints.
 - `how-to`: recipes for solving key problems or addressing specific use cases.
 - `discussions`: these give more in-depth background about important topics or activities related to application development.
-- `api`: technical reference for Bocadillo's machinery; generated from the modules', classes' and functions' docstrings.
+- `api`: technical reference for Bocadillo's machinery, a majority of which is generated from the docstrings of Python modules, classes and functions.
 - `faq`: frequently asked questions.

 #### Running the docs site